Scott Cawthon: Steel Wool Studios made games

 On August 21, 2020, Cawthon announced his plan to help fund and publish Five Nights at Freddy's games developed by fans, bundled with previous installments in their respective series.
-He will not be involved in any of the creative elements, but will help with marketing and publishing support as well as appropriate licensing.
-The games that were announced to be included were One Night at Flumpty's series, the Five Nights at Candy's series, The Joy of Creation: Ignited Collection (consisting of the original The Joy of Creation, The Joy of Creation: Reborn, and The Joy of Creation: Story Mode), Popgoes Evergreen (including the prologue game Popgoes Arcade), and Five Nights at Freddy's Plus, a re-imagining of the original game.
-Cawthon stated that these games will likely come to mobile and consoles and may even have merchandise created for them.
+He would not be involved in any of the creative elements but would help with marketing and publishing support as well as appropriate licensing.
+The games that were announced to be included were One Night at Flumpty's series, the Five Nights at Candy's series, The Joy of Creation: Ignited Collection (consisting of the original The Joy of Creation, The Joy of Creation: Reborn, and The Joy of Creation: Story Mode), Popgoes Evergreen (including the prologue game Popgoes Arcade), and Five Nights at Freddy's Plus, a reimagining of the original game.
+Cawthon stated that these games would likely come to mobile and consoles, and may even have merchandise created for them.
 The first game to be released under this initiative was a port of One Night at Flumpty's for Android and iOS on October 31 and November 18, 2020, respectively.
 The second game to be released was a port of its sequel One Night at Flumpty's 2 on January 20, 2021, again for Android and iOS.
 The next game to be released was One Night at Flumpty's 3 on October 31, 2021, for PC and mobile devices, and for consoles at a later date.

-On September 16, 2020, during a PlayStation 5 Showcase, it was revealed that Five Nights at Freddy's: Security Breach would come to PlayStation 5 featuring real-time ray tracing.
-Its initial release will be on PlayStation 5, PlayStation 4, and PC and will come to other platforms three months later.
-In December 2020, Cawthon posted that Five Nights at Freddy's: Security Breach was delayed to 2021 stating that the game was too big to be finished by the end of the year.
+On September 16, 2020, during a PlayStation 5 Showcase, it was revealed that Five Nights at Freddy's: Security Breach would come to PlayStation 5 featuring real-time ray tracing and free-roam gameplay.
+Its initial release was on PlayStation 5, PlayStation 4, and PC, with other platforms coming three months later.
+In December 2020, Cawthon posted that Five Nights at Freddy's: Security Breach was delayed to 2021, stating the game's scope was too great to be finished by the end of 2020.

-In January 2021, on the GeForce livestream, the second teaser trailer for Five Nights at Freddy's: Security Breach was revealed showcasing the game with the newest Nvidia GeForce graphics card.
-A month later, in March 2021, on the PlayStation State of Play event, the gameplay trailer for Five Nights at Freddy's: Security Breach was revealed confirming that it will be a free-roam game, unlike the previous games.
+2021: Retirement from game development

-On June 16, 2021, Cawthon posted a message on his website announcing his retirement from public game development and expressing gratitude towards his followers for their ongoing support.
+On June 16, 2021, following a controversy where it was revealed that Cawthon had donated money to Republican Party politicians, Cawthon posted a message on his website announcing his retirement from public game development and expressing gratitude towards his followers for their ongoing support.
 He stated that he wished to retire in order to spend more time with his children.
-He stated his intention to appoint a successor to ensure that the Five Nights at Freddy's franchise would carry on, while he himself would continue to occupy a lesser role in its development.
-It is unknown if he will retain the Five Nights at Freddy's intellectual property, continue working on the movie, or make any further creative decisions regarding the franchise.
+He intended to appoint a successor to ensure that the Five Nights at Freddy's franchise would continue, while he himself would continue to occupy a lesser role in its development.
+As of 2025, Cawthon has overarching creative control over the franchise and the exclusive rights over it.

+On October 18, 2023, Cawthon released his first video game since his retirement, Freddy in Space 3: Chica in Space which was released as a supposed tie-in game for the Five Nights at Freddy's film.